rubends/Pacman/README.md

 - Forward declaration fixes
 - Put non SDL stuff from SDL classes in non SDL function
 - FPS on stopwatch time ticks
+- Array from 192 bools "destroyed" between map and tiles
+- check all functions caps --> camelcase
+- Pacman movement: what if dubble click same direction